natekandler/jquery_challenges/README.md

  ![counter gif](/../master/counter.gif?raw=true "Optional Title")

 ### Release 3: Add some style
-Now let's make our counter increment by five.
-What updates do we need to make to our code to facilitate that change?
-_content about addind and removing styling with set timeout_
+Ok, let's make it fancy!
+We've already added a stylesheet with the CSS needed to create the change effect.
+We just need to add the JavaScript to add and remove the classes associated with the styles.

+When either of the buttons is clicked we want to add the class "changing" to the element that's wrapping the number.

+Great!
+We're halfway there.
+This just leaves us with a number that's red an slightly larger.
+We still need to remove that class to revert the number to it's original style

+Removing the class is a little bit tricky.
+We don't want that code to execute immediately so we're going to use the JavaScript's setTimeout function to wait 200 milliseconds before removing the class.
+The documentation for setTimeout can be found [here](https://developer.mozilla.org/en-US/Add-ons/Code_snippets/Timers)

 ### Release 4: Add multiple counters
 What if we wanted to add multiple counters?
 Will this cause issues with the way our code is currently set up?

-Let's add a second counter that increments by 10.
+Let's add a second counter that increments by 5 and another that increments by 10.
 Does everything behave as we'd expect?
+What changes need to be made to make these counters function?

+### Release 5: Bonus!
+Refactoring is the process of restructuring existing code without changing its external behavior.
+Can we refactor any of our code to make it more succinct without changing the way it works?